vikascod/stream-video/README.md

 # stream-video

-Your Web App Name is a web application that allows users to upload and play videos.
+stream-videoe is a web application that allows users to upload and play videos.
 It provides a convenient platform for users to store and share their video content.

 ## Features